nemild/hack-the-media/README.md

 **Other Issues**

+- Lots of content marketing passes for journalism
 - Need to write content on widely read topics to maximize readership; leads to an echo chamber of hype around new technologies since these have been validated to be of interest

 **Potential Antibodies**

-- Have to be able to identify when something is content marketing
+- Have to be able to identify when something is content marketing;
 - Ask what is motivation of writer and how this influences their view; also need to understand their technical background
 - Use content marketing to learn, but use it with proper skepticism
 	- Fred Wilson, Partner Union Square Ventures: